jellythefish/cpp_serializers/README.md

 >   - ryml is in general between **2 and 3 times** faster than [libyaml](https://github.com/yaml/libyaml)
 >   - ryml is in general between **20 and 70 times faster** than [yaml-cpp](https://github.com/jbeder/yaml-cpp), and in some cases as much as 100x and [even 200x](https://github.com/biojppm/c4core/pull/16#issuecomment-700972614) faster.

-I failed in search for a faster library as well.
-It seems like the rapidyaml is the fastest library for serialization and deserialization of yaml in C++ at the moment.
+I failed in search of a faster library as well.
+It seems like the rapidyaml is the fastest library for yaml  serialization and deserialization in C++ at the moment.